 Mattel Apptivity: Hot Wheels

-Mattel Apptivity have launched a number of games to make your iPad experience a little more involved and they include; Hot Wheels, WWE Rumblers, Cut The Rope, Fruit Ninja, Batman and Fisher Price Laugh & Learn Apptivity Monkey.
+Mattel Apptivity has launched a number of games to make your iPad experience a little more involved and they include; Hot Wheels, WWE Rumblers, Cut The Rope, Fruit Ninja, Batman and Fisher-Price Laugh & Learn Apptivity Monkey.
 If like me, you are worried that using ‘toys’ on the screen of the iPad is going to damage, fear not the toys have all been specially designed using special screen-safe plastic which will keep your screen perfectly scratch-free!

-Mattel Apptivity is compatible with iPad, iPad2 and the new iPad, once you have purchased your Apptivity pack you need to download the relevant App from the iTunes Store and you’re all set to go.
+Mattel Apptivity is compatible with iPad, iPad2 and the new iPad, once you have purchased the Apptivity pack you need to download the relevant app from the iTunes Store and you’re all set to go.
 Using the car provided or just two fingers you become the car, racing around the track, crashing and winning races.
 When you win you earn points which you can then use to make modifications to your car (a great way to learn about earning, saving and spending).
-There are different race tracks to choose from to vary game play and to suit your skills.
+There are different race tracks to choose from to vary gameplay and to suit your skills.